-- The borrower is in considerable financial difficulties. - The borrower is in breach of contract, for example due to failure to fulfil payment obligations for repayments and interest. - When the Bank or other lenders grant the borrower an easement of terms that would not have been considered if the borrower was not in financial difficulties. - When it is probable that the borrower will file for bankruptcy or be subject to other financial restructuring. - Lapse of an asset.
+- The borrower is in considerable financial difficulties. - The borrower is in breach of contract, for example due to failure to fulfil payment obligations for repayments and interest.

+- When the Bank or other lenders grant the borrower an easement of terms that would not have been considered if the borrower was not in financial difficulties. - When it is probable that the borrower will file for bankruptcy or be subject to other financial restructuring. - · Lapse of an asset.

-Furthermore, the loan is at the latest assessed to be creditimpaired if the borrower has been in arrears for more than 90 days.
+Furthermore, the loan is at the latest assessed to be credit-impaired if the borrower has been in arrears for more than 90 days.

 Significant lending is assessed individually for any indication of credit impairment at each closure of the accounts.
-The Bank reviews all exposures with write-downs exceeding DKK 100,000, which are treated individually, while other exposures are subject to model calculation.
+The Bank makes an individual loss risk statement for exposures in stage 3, where the risk mitigating collateral value amounts to more than DKK 100,000, while other exposures are modelled.
+When calculating stage 3 write-downs, the Bank does not use payment series, so that write-downs are subject to prudent assessment.